The ultimate Havana travel guide – video inside

 Where to stay?

-I can’t stress enough on staying in a Casa Particular instead of a hotel.
+I can’t stress enough on staying at a Casa Particular instead of a hotel.
 First of all, staying with a local family is the best experience and will help you understand the Cuban situation better and from a more reliable source.
 Second, it’s the best and most honorable way to “help” Cuban people.
 And last, the hotels are overpriced, not very good and mostly owned by the government.

 You can book your Casa particular on Booking.com or Airbnb.com.
 We stayed with Isabel and Stefano and we can’t thank them enough for their hospitality and useful information: here.
 Their house is in Centro Havana right near El Malecon and Prado boulevard.